-NPA are able to give insight as to the areas in which our builders are constructing SDA compliant homes for participants to live in within the community.
+NDIS Property Australia can provide insight as to the areas in which our builders are constructing SDA-compliant homes for participants to live in within the community.
 This will help if you are looking for SDA accommodation.

-We also build SDA homes for owner occupiers who are SDA funded participants.
-These will be custom designed homes, as per your physical needs, which are compliant with the NDIS building guidelines for 2021.
-Participants may be able to choose from any one of the following types of brand new properties – apartments, homes, dual living homes, villas or even duplexes.
+We also assist in building SDA homes for owner-occupiers who are SDA-funded participants.
+These will be custom-designed homes, as per your physical needs, which are compliant with the NDIS building guidelines for 2021.
+Participants may be able to choose from any one of the following types of brand-new properties – apartments, homes, dual-living homes, villas or even duplexes.
 The choice of having an onsite carer is also possible.
-The staff within NPA would need to consult with your provider and family support, to ensure finance qualification is in place before embarking on this process.
+The staff within NDIS Property Australia would need to consult with your provider and family support, to ensure finance qualification is in place before embarking on this process.

 No matter what property questions you might have, we have the answers.
 We offer independent advice, with no agenda.
 Contact us today for a no-obligation chat to one of our experienced team members.

 For more details on the National Disability Insurance Scheme, call 1800 800 110 or visit www.ndis.gov.au.

 Here are a few common questions about the NDIS:

 What is the difference between plan management and support coordination?

 Plan Management is the management of the funds allocated to you under the NDIS. ie your NDIS budget, payments and invoices.
 Support Coordination is the implementation of your NDIS plan. ie keeping you on track with using the services and supports you need.

 What is the difference between the NDIS and the NDIA?

 The National Disability Insurance Scheme (NDIS) is the new funding scheme to support for Australians with disability, their families and carers.
 The National Disability Insurance Agency (NDIA) is the independent statutory agency (basically the organisation), whose role is to implement the NDIS.